-All music majors must demonstrate acceptable piano proficiency or enroll in class or applied piano each semester until successful completion of the appropriate Keyboard Proficiency Exit Exam.
+All music majors must demonstrate acceptable piano proficiency or enroll in class or applied piano each semester until successfully completing the appropriate Keyboard Proficiency Exit Exam.
 The final exam for MUS 1441 Piano IV will serve as the proficiency exam for the class piano sequence.